LevelFlight Safety Standard

 The ARA Score

-In addition to verifying that the aircraft and charter operator are legal and insured,* the score addresses several ancillary factors that are known to contribute to accidents and incidents, including:
+In addition to verifying that the aircraft and charter operator are legal and insured,* the score addresses several ancillary factors.
+For instance, factors known to contribute to accidents and incidents include:

 • Weather conditions: The ARA looks at airport weather forecasts at the estimated arrival and departure times